Skip to Content

 • Do you feel pain while urinating?

-The cervix normally produces a vaginal discharge that is usually whitish or yellowish in color.
+The cervix normally produces a vaginal discharge that is usually clear or whitish in color, and may look slightly yellow when it dries on your panties.
 In fact, your vaginal discharge, produced by the cervix glands, help clears out dead vagina cell and epithelial tissues, keeping your vagina clean and healthy.

-The bacteria, lactobacilli, is another reason you do not have vaginal infections.
-They protect your vagina by producing hydrogen peroxide that keeps your vagina acidic.
+The bacteria, lactobacilli, is another reason you do not often have vaginal infections.
+They protect your vagina by producing substances (including lactic acid, and sometimes hydrogen peroxide) that keeps your vagina acidic.
+ACOG+1

-If your discharge is whitish or yellowish after your menstrual period with no odor, itching or smell, there is no reason to panic.
+If your discharge is whitish or light yellowish after your menstrual period with no bad odor, itching or pain, and it settles within a few days, there is usually no reason to panic.

 Causes of yellow discharge after period?